 Throughout history, numerous written testimonies can be found of people who have experienced out-of-body experiences, described as events in which the person sees himself from an external perspective, as if he were looking at someone else, and therefore far beyond the simple sensation of being outside your body.

-OBE has always been considered a medical mystery, and as more and more patients have begun to report experiences of this type, the scientific community has begun to carefully consider the phenomenon, dedicating various studies to it.
+OBE has always been considered a medical mystery, and as more and more patients have begun to report experiences of this type, the scientific community has carefully considered the phenomenon, dedicating various studies to it.

 Scientific explanations of the OBE